General Surgery Recertification Exam

 To be eligible for this exam, diplomates must:

-- Certification/MOC: Be certified by the ABS in general surgery and meeting the requirements of the ABS MOC Program.
+- Certification Status: Be certified by the ABS in general surgery and meeting the requirements of Continuous Certification.
 Certification may not be revoked.
-Diplomates not meeting MOC requirements cannot apply for the exam until MOC re-entry requirements are met.
+Diplomates not meeting requirements cannot register for the exam until re-entry requirements are met.

 - Professional Activity: Be in the active practice and/or teaching and/or research and/or administrative activities relevant to general surgery.
 If diplomates are providing care to hospitalized patients, they must hold practice privileges at an accredited health care institution.
 If diplomates no longer hold privileges, they must provide an explanation when updating their practice information.

-- Operative Log: Submit an operative report covering the most recent calendar year or 12-month period prior to application, reflecting experience at the hospital where the majority of work is performed.
-Note: Diplomates who no longer operate but still see patients may submit alternative material (see FAQs).
-Diplomates who no longer treat patients at all may apply per the Clinically Inactive Policy.
+- Operative Log: Submit an operative experience report every 10 years (in any ABS specialty).
+The report will cover the most recent calendar year or a more recent 12-month period, reflecting experience at the institution where the majority of work is performed.
+Note: Diplomates who no longer operate will provide instead information about their current activities.

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Diplomates are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.